ynskiziltepe/nfcpay/README.md

 The purpose of this application is to show the interaction of java and natural language.
 Therefore, EMV transactions are written in C language.
 Please contact me if there is any place in this application that you do not understand.
-You can also contact us for new features and suggestions you want me to add.
+You can also contact me for new features and suggestions you want me to add.
 With the wish to write beautiful software together.

 ## Contact: